gregsochanik/node-supervisor-docker-example/README.md

 * passes the env specific supervisor.conf
 * runs nginx and passes `nginx/conf.d` to container, set up with a reverse proxy to these 2 linked containers (web00 and web01)

-#####Still to do
-* Add dockerignore file and pass in whole local file tree to docker image, would then be more portable
-* Attempt to shut down each container one by one for zero downtime deployment